Skip to main content

 TTL = 30

-For more details on notifier service setup, please follow the Install and Launching sections from README in the repository.
+The redis service has to be configured separately.
+For more details on notifier service redis setup, please follow the Install and Launching sections from README in the repository.
+There is also an example on how to run a setup with redis locally (for development) with docker-compose.

 Subscribers